6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Near-field Channel Features

 \subsection{Spatial Non-Stationarity}

-{The \ac{sns} in \ac{nf} occurs because different regions of large arrays see different propagation paths~\cite{de2020non}.} Different from the \ac{ff} assumption where the whole array receives signals from a specific path with the same amplitude and angle-dependent phase profile, the channel gains need to be characterized at the antenna level (or subarray level) instead of the array level to account for the \ac{sns}.
-Another source of \ac{sns} that arises in the context of distributed sensing is the non-isotropic scattering of spatially extended targets \cite{Fishler2006}.
-This is caused by multipath fading and self-occlusion of the individual scatterers that compose the target, making the amplitude of the NLOS path angle-dependent (different from a point target model), and often nearly random and highly fluctuating.
-In addition to the environment, imperfect manufacturing (i.e., non-isotropic radiation patterns) and element failures in large arrays also contribute to the \ac{sns}. {The \ac{sns} does not adversely impact communication since the channel is viewed in an aggregated form by the TX-RX couple.
-Indeed, multiple data streams can be exchanged in a single \ac{los} channel under \ac{nf} conditions to improve the overall spectral efficiency of the system.}
+The \ac{sns} occurs in the \ac{nf} because different regions of large arrays see different propagation paths~\cite{de2020non}.
+Different from the \ac{ff} assumption, where the whole array receives signals from a specific path with the same amplitude and angle-dependent phase profile, the channel gains need to be characterized at the antenna level (or subarray level) instead of the array level to account for the \ac{sns}. {In the NF regime}, non-isotropic scattering of spatially extended targets {renders the SNS effect more prominent}~\cite{Fishler2006}.
+This is caused by angle-dependent {scattering} and self-occlusion of the individual scatterers that compose the target, {inducing} varying, often nearly random and highly fluctuating phases and amplitudes {across the array}.

+In addition to the environment, imperfect manufacturing (i.e., non-isotropic radiation patterns) and element failures in large arrays also contribute to the \ac{sns}.
+The \ac{sns} does not adversely impact communications since the channel is viewed in an aggregated form by the transmitter-receiver couple.
+Indeed, the overall spectral efficiency of the system can be improved due to the rich propagation paths experienced by the large array.